Ajith369369/pro-chauffeurs-frontend/README.md

 ## IV. **Workflow to get the latest updates from the "main" branch into your working branch "branch1"**
    - Before making any changes in the project, create/select your working branch.
+Then pull the latest updates from "main" branch into it.

 1. **Switch to "branch1"**
 ```sh